-Every morning before school begins, the day custodian inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
-One day custodian and two evening custodians (one full-time and one part-time) are assigned to E.P.
-Foster Elementary School.
+Every morning before school begins, the day custodian and the principal inspects facilities for safety hazards or other conditions that need attention prior to students and staff entering school grounds.
+One day custodian and two evening custodians (one full-time and one parttime) are assigned to Will Rogers.
 The day custodian is responsible for:

-- General Cleaning

 - Cafeteria Setup/Cleanup

+- Office Areas

 - Restrooms

+- General Cleaning and Custodial Functions

-Restrooms are checked throughout the day for cleanliness and subsequently cleaned as needed.
+Restrooms are checked every hour throughout the day for cleanliness and subsequently cleaned as needed.
 The evening custodians are responsible for:

-- Classrooms

-- Office Areas

-- Restrooms
+- Classrooms - Restrooms

-- Routine Maintenance